Olamide1/little/README.md

 # Little

-Min is a fast, minimal browser that protects your privacy.
+Little is a fast, minimal browser that protects your privacy.
 It includes an interface designed to minimize distractions, and features such as:

 * Information from [DuckDuckGo](https://duckduckgo.com) in the search bar.
 * Full-text search for visited pages